the-human-colossus-foundation/oca-spec/docs/specification/README.md

 #### Framing overlays

-Concepts, or the idea of something, can be codified and expressed in different types of controlled vocabularies.
-For example, glossaries, taxonomies and ontologies.
+Concepts, or the idea of something, can be codified and expressed in different types of controlled vocabularies such as glossaries, taxonomies and ontologies.
 These controlled vocabularies are often the result of a community coming together to define a shared set of terms, definitions and their relationships to help with communal understanding.

-To connect into these larger concepts OCA introduces the concept of framing and framing overlays.
+To connect into these larger concepts OCA uses the concept of framing and framing overlays.
 Different parts of a schema (e.g. attribute names) can be connected to a term in a specific controlled ontology.
-Framing can be useful to help understand exactly what data is being collected and how it maps to other concepts and ultimately how it can connect to other knowledge sources.
+Framing can be useful to help understand exactly what data is being collected, how it maps to other concepts, and ultimately how it can connect to other knowledge sources.

 Where a schema provides a systemic blueprint for structuring concrete objects, a frame provides an epistemic blueprint for representing abstract concepts.

-Connecting an attribute, entry code or unit to a term in a controlled vocabulary requires that the nature of the relationship is documented.
-Overlays Capture Architecture uses the [Simple Standard for Sharing Ontological Mappings](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9216545/) (SSSOM) [1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9216545/) ontology to add context around framings, such as are two terms equivalent or only closely related and what is the nature of that relationship?
-By describing how the different terms are specifically related means that framings can be more precise.
+Connecting an attribute, entry code or unit to a term in a controlled vocabulary requires the nature of the relationship to be documented.
+Overlays Capture Architecture uses the [Simple Standard for Sharing Ontological Mappings](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9216545/) (SSSOM) ontology to add context to framings, such as are two terms equivalent or only closely related and what is the nature of that relationship?
+By describing how the different terms are specifically related means that framings can be precise.

-For framing overlays we will use the four required SSSOM mapping elements, and additional SSSOM metadata could be supplied external to OCA in other documentation.
+For framing overlays OCA uses the four required SSSOM mapping elements.
+Any additional SSSOM metadata could be supplied external to OCA in other documentation.
 For OCA the naming conventions are as follows:

 |OCA|SSSOM|
 |---|---|